w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-artificial-time-limits.md

 <b>Procedure</b>

 For each time limit:
-1. Verify that it does not restart or reset immediately.
+1. Check that it does not restart or reset immediately.

 <b>Expected results</b>